ndepalma/mit-phd-thesis/README.markdown

 ``
 <br/>

 Final note: It can be done!
-I have successfully graduated in 2017 using this template. :-)
+I successfully graduated in 2017 using this template. :-)